Call toll-free 800.328.1267

 Opening an IRA with TradeStation

 At TradeStation, we pride ourselves on providing you with an IRA offering that gives you options and flexibility.
-Choose to trade or invest in several asset classes, including stocks, mutual, ETFs, futures, bonds, and crypto.
+Choose to trade or invest in several asset classes, including stocks, mutual funds, ETFs, futures and bonds.
 (Note that for some asset classes you may need to open a specific IRA).
 Benefit from TradeStation’s award-winning tools while enjoying lightning-fast trade execution.

 Once you have opened your IRA account with TradeStation, you can contribute to your account via traditional funding methods such as sending a smart transfer, a check, wire, or electronic transfer (ACAT).
 You also have the option to transfer over an existing IRA or 401k account from another institution.
 Remember that IRAs are separate from other investment accounts that you may have already, so they require you to open a separate account.